PROGRAM

 Selection decision: May 15, 2026

-Registration fees must be paid in full within 2 weeks (14 days) of acceptance.
+Tuition fees must be paid in full within 2 weeks (14 days) of acceptance.
+More information about payment options will be given after the application results are publicized.